UplandsDynamic/simple-photo-management/devel/updating.md

  - Then, change to the DOCKER directory and:
    - Make any changes to README if necessary
    - Run `upgrade-docker-images.sh` to build the new images & push to the local Docker repo
-   - Push DOCKER directory changes to Github
+   - Push DOCKER directory changes to Github, both server (master) & frontend
    - Pull new images for the app running in production & build the new containers & restart the apps.

 ## Issues